Mary’s Hand is a new music theatre work about the life and reign of Queen Mary I.

-It is important to us that the dress and undergarments should be as historically accurate as possible, both in terms of appearance and construction, while accommodating the additional requirements of ongoing performances.
-We are preserving some aspects of the portrait’s painterliness as well as exploring different sewing and construction techniques.
-We are also re-creating key items of jewellery shown in the portrait image.
+Mary’s dress is a replica of the dress worn in her portrait by Hans Eworth (right).
+It was important that the dress and undergarments should be as historically accurate as possible in appearance and construction, while accommodating the additional requirements of ongoing performances.
+Our designers preserved aspects of the portrait’s painterliness as well as employing modern construction techniques to enable the dress to function performatively within the action of the show.
+Key items of jewellery shown in the portrait image were also re-created.